-Class hours: 4 lecture/lab Prereq: "C" or higher in ETRO 121 Comments: Credit by exam is not an available option.
+Prereq: "C" or higher in ETRO 121

 Description: In this class, students must pass the department's soldering certification test and learn advanced techniques including PCB rework/repair and surface mount technology.
 They then must design, fabricate, assemble, and document an electronics project using project management software, CAD, word processing, and a spreadsheet.